arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 * What are some of the first signs that I need self-care?

 ## 4. Tarot Card Reading
-After journaling I like to give myself a tarot reading, and during  the new moon I like to give myself a reading related to shadow work.
-To me the stillness and darkness of this time really tunes me into my inner self.
-You can [see the spread I use](/free-tarot-spreads/full-moon-tarot-spread) to try on your own, or [get a reading from me](https://shop.juniperdivination.com/l/MonthAheadTarotReading).
-If you do give yourself a reading, make sure to record your reading and your thoughts in your tarot journal to reference later!
+The new moon is a powerful time for divination.
+Explore our specially designed new moon tarot spread [here](/free-tarot-spreads/new-moon-month-ahead-tarot-spread), [get a personalized reading from me](https://shop.juniperdivination.com/l/MonthAheadTarotReading), or create your own tarot spread.
+Be sure to record your reading and insights in your tarot journal for future reference.

 ## 5. Set intentions
 The biggest part of my new moon ritual is setting intentions.
 As the moon grows, our ideas and intentions grow as well.
 There are really no wrong ways to do this!
 For some people simply writing their intentions down in a special place or with a special pen or ink is sufficient.
 Other people  like to meditate on their intentions, and sigil making (and charging) is also a popular option.
 Do whatever feels right to you.